soallenspach/react-mvvm/README.md

 }
 ```

-In this example, the `CounterComponent` will automatically re-render whenever the `count` state in the `CounterViewModel` changes.
+In this example, the `CounterComponent` will automatically re-render whenever the `counter` state in the `CounterViewModel` changes.

 ## API